SAP-archive/cloud-sample-spaceflight-hana/README.md

 <a name="exercises"></a>
 ## Exercises

-Before starting any of the exercises, you must first complete [these pre-requisite steps](./docs/ex0_prerequisite_steps.md).
+Before starting any of the exercises, you must first complete [these prerequisite steps](./docs/ex0_prerequisite_steps.md).

 Once you have completed the pre-requisite steps, you are then ready to perform the following exercises: